Saichō: Relationship with Kūkai

-Saichō journeyed to China accompanied by several other young monks, one of whom was Kūkai.
+Saichō journeyed to China accompanied by several other young monks, one of whom was Kūkai (774–835).
 During their time in China, Saichō developed a friendship with Kūkai, and they traveled together both to and from China.
 This relationship would play a significant role in shaping the future of Buddhism.
 In the final month of his stay in China, while waiting for his ship to arrive at the port city of Ming-chou, Saichō traveled to Yüeh-chou to gather additional Buddhist scriptures.
 At Lung-hsing ssu (龍興寺), he encountered the priest Shun-hsiao, with whom he later returned bearing esoteric (tantric) Buddhist texts.
 Saichō was captivated by these new teachings and became eager to explore them further.
 Upon returning, he discovered that Kūkai had already deeply studied these teachings and had amassed a large collection of Vajrayana texts.
 This bond would later influence the course of Tendai Buddhism.

 Saichō and Kūkai are widely regarded as the founders of the Japanese Tendai and Shingon schools, respectively, both of which became significant and enduring institutions.
 The two collaborated to introduce esoteric Buddhism (mikkyō) to Japan's cultural context.
 For instance, Saichō helped facilitate Kūkai's later performance of the Mikkyō initiation ritual (abhiṣeka, kanjō 灌頂) for the high priests of the Nara Buddhist establishment and the imperial dignitaries at the Heian court, even though Kūkai remained relatively unknown upon his return from Tang China.

 Saichō himself conducted an abhiṣeka (esoteric ritual consecration) for the court.
 Additionally, he supported the imperial donation of the mountain temple of Takaosan-ji, located northwest of Kyoto, to Kūkai as the first center for Shingon Buddhism.
 In turn, Kūkai responded to Saichō’s desire to integrate Mikkyō into Tendai by instructing Saichō and his disciples in esoteric Buddhist rituals and by providing them with various Mikkyō texts he had brought from China.

 Last days

-By 822, Saichō petitioned the court to allow the monks at Mount Hiei to ordain under the Bodhisattva Precepts rather than the traditional ordination system of the prātimokṣa, arguing that his community would be a purely Mahayana, not Hinayana one.
+By 822, Saichō petitioned the court to allow the monks at Mount Hiei to ordain under the Bodhisattva Precepts of the Brahma Net Sūtra, rather than the traditional ordination system of the prātimokṣa, arguing that his community would be a purely Mahayana, not Hinayana one.
 This was met with strong protest by the Buddhist establishment who supported the kokubunji system, and lodged a protest.
 Saichō composed the Kenkairon (顕戒論), which stressed the significance of the Bodhisattva Precepts, but his request was still rejected until 7 days after his death at the age of 56.

 In the last years of his life, Saichō focused on consolidating the position of the Tendai school within Japanese Buddhism as an independent tradition.
-Saichō’s writings, including his Kenkai Ron (Commentary on the Precepts), articulated his vision for a unified approach to Buddhist practice that transcended sectarian divides.
+Saichō’s writings articulated his vision for a unified approach to Buddhist practice that transcended sectarian dividions in favor of a universalist understanding of Mahayana Buddhism based on the teaching of the One Vehicle (Ekayāna), which held that all the Buddha's teachings were true, seeing them all as skillful means.